ltspicer/usb_gpio/README.md

 USBgpio provides 12 GPIO pins via a USB port on any modern computer.
 There is also an accompanying [Python library](https://github.com/ltspicer/usb_gpio/blob/main/usbgpio.py) that controls the GPIO pins with simple commands.

-Available digital pins: 2 to 13
+Available digital pins: 2 to 13 (input or output)

-Available servo pins: 2 to 9
+Available servo pins: 2 to 9 (only output)

 This brief example demonstrates the basics of using USBgpio (demo.py):